mayqf/RSS_TA/README.md

 DJANGO-RSS PROJECT

-It is a real rss reader project with feedparser
+It is a rss reader project with feedparser